-Title of Work Summary of Report USA (2004) Potential exceedences of the NO 2 and PM 10 AQS objectives in the vicinity of several roads in Newry City centre Detailed Assessment (2005) Concluded a risk of exceeding air quality objectives for NO 2 and PM 10 in Newry city centre.
+Title of Work Summary of Report USA (2004) Potential exceedences of the NO2 and PM10 AQS objectives in the vicinity of several roads in Newry City centre Detailed Assessment Concluded a risk of exceeding air quality objectives for NO2 and (2005) PM 10 in Newry city centre.
 There was a high degree of uncertainty in the modelling results.
-Following discussions with the Environment and Heritage Service of the Department of Environment (NI), NMDC resolved to declare five AQMAs for the annual mean NO 2 objective and the 24-hour PM 10 objective USA (2006) Concluded that the risk of the air quality objectives for NO_2 being exceeded outside existing AQMAs was negligible for all sources.
-In addition, the USA indicated that there was little likelihood of the 2004 air quality objectives for Further Assessment (2007) PM 10 being exceeded.
-The results showed that NO 2 annual average Further Assessment (2007) concentrations within the AQMA were still likely to exceed the AQS objective along Canal Street, Water Street and Kilmorey Street in Newry City.
-Given the uncertainties in modelling PM{10} , the focus of the further assessment and source apportionment study was therefore focused on NOx and NO 2 Further Modelling (2009) The model performance was improved from 2005 results.
+Following discussions with the Environment and Heritage Service of the Department of Environment (NI), NMDC resolved to declare five AQMAs for the annual mean $NO_2$ objective and the 24-hour $PM{10}$ objective USA (2006) Concluded that the risk of the air quality objectives for NO 2 being exceeded outside existing AQMAs was negligible for all sources.
+In addition, the USA indicated that there was little likelihood of the 2004 air quality objectives for PM10 being exceeded.
+Further Assessment (2007) The results showed that NO 2 annual average concentrations within the AQMA were still likely to exceed the AQS objective along Canal Street, Water Street and Kilmorey Street in Newry City.
+Given the uncertainties in modelling $\mathbf{PM}{10}$ , the focus of the further assessment and source apportionment study was therefore focused on NOx and NO 2 Further Modelling (2009) The model performance was improved from 2005 results.
 The results showed that NO 2 annual average concentrations within the AQMA were still likely to exceed the AQS objective along Canal Street, Water Street, Kilmorey Street, and a newly identified street, Sandy Street in Newry City.
-The model indicated that there was little likelihood of the 2004 air quality objectives for PM{10} being exceeded within Newry City.
-The Council resolved to revoke existing 5 AQMAs and to declare one AQMA for the annual mean NO 2 objective covering all areas of possible exceedance - Newry (Urban Centre) AQM.
+The model indicated that there was little likelihood of the 2004 air quality objectives for PM 10 being exceeded within Newry City.
+The Council resolved to revoke existing 5 AQMAs and to declare one AQMA for the annual mean $NO_2$ objective covering all areas of possible exceedance - Newry (Urban Centre) AQM.
 USA (2009) As no new or significantly changed sources of pollutants were identified a further detailed assessment was not required.
 Newry and Mourne Council finalised the Action Plan for the Newry (Urban Centre) AQMA.
-Progress Report 2010 Progress Report 2010 The PM10 AQ Objective was not breached Progress Report 2010
+Progress Report 2010 The PM10 AQ Objective was not breached during 2009.
+A new site was established at Canal Street in June 2009.
+This site recorded 21 exceedances of the daily mean objective for PM10 50mg/m3.

-PM10 50mg/m3.
 The street had formally been declared an AQMA for PM10 but this was revoked following further dispersion modelling results (Further Assessment 2009), which indicated that exceedance of PM10 objective was not likely within Newry City.
 Monitoring of PM10 has continued at this location.
 2009 monitoring data found that a number of sites of relevant exposure breached the annual mean objective for nitrogen dioxide.
 All of these sites were within the existing AQMA.
-Progress Report 2011 2010 monitoring data identified exceedances of the annual mean objective for nitrogen dioxide (NO2) $(40\mu g/m^3)$ for a number of streets within Newry City.
+Progress Report 2011 2010 monitoring data identified exceedances of the annual mean Trogress Report 2011 objective for nitrogen dioxide (NO2) $(40 \mu g/m^3)$ for a number of streets within Newry City.
 These streets were within an existing Air Quality Management Area - Newry (Urban Centre) Air Quality Management Area for which there is an agreed Action Plan.
-Air quality monitoring results for NO2 and PM10 for 2010 were elevated from 2009 and it was argued that these increases were due mainly to the prevailing weather conditions during 2010 rather than as a result of new or increased sources of pollutants.
-During 2010 air quality monitoring in Canal Street, Newry, monitored exceedances for the 1- hour mean objective ($200\mu g/m^3$) for NO2 at and for the 24-hour mean objective (50 mgm^{-3}) for PM10.
-It was concluded that a Detailed Assessment for the 1-hour mean objective for NO2 and the 24-hour mean objective for PM10 at Canal Street, Newry was required.
-Detailed Assessment 2011 As a result of the findings of the 2010 Progress Report a Detailed Assessment was carried out to determine if there was a risk of the 1-hour mean objective for NO2 and daily mean objective for PM10 being exceeded for Canal Street, Newry.
-Findings of the assessment did not establish a risk for 1-hour mean objective for NO2 being exceeded but there was a risk identified for the daily mean objective for PM10 being exceeded for Canal Street.
-It was recommended that an AQMA be declared in Canal Street for the daily mean objective for PM10.
+Air quality monitoring results for NO2 and PM10 for 2010 were The quality monitoring results for NO2 and FIVITU 101 2010 Welle